Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 -- with those columns.

-declare result cursor like select id, b, c, d from big;
+cursor result like select id, b, c, d from big;

 -- fetch the main row, specified by id_